 JEA customers who install solar PV systems at their home or business and connect to JEA’s electric grid must apply for JEA's Distributed Generation Program.
 An application form must be submitted and approved by JEA prior to beginning installation or construction of any solar PV system.

 Commercial customers who are considering installing a distributed generation system 60 kWDC (or 50 kWAC) or greater may be subjected to JEA Standby and Supplemental Service (SS-1) rate.

-Customers may also be eligible for a 30 percent federal tax credit.
-To learn more about applicable tax credit opportunities for solar PV, battery storage or other renewable technologies, please consult your tax professional or visit the IRS website to view the tax credit worksheet and application.
+Customers may be eligible for a 30% ITC federal tax credit through 2032.
+To learn more about applicable tax credit opportunities for solar PV, battery storage or other renewable technologies, please consult your tax professional, DOE website, or visit the IRS website to view the tax credit worksheet & application.

 If you have decided that solar is the right choice for you and your home, below are the steps to take prior to purchasing a system.

 Commercial customers: Determine the rate that will be applied to your commercial account when you connect a PV system.

 Solar Power Without the Panels